Dkenny101/Rollie-Pollie/README.md

 Rollie-Pollie
 =============

-A real time survey app built using the mean stack
+A real time survey app built using the MEAN stack.
+A 3rd year college project.